eshjordan/stm32-ecu/README.md

  - You can close the serial connection and SSH in like usual.
 Probably a good idea to set a static IP address for it
  - E.g. `ssh root@192.168.0.4`

+The script provided to flash firmware onto the board requires `rsync` to be installed on both the host and target.
+ - Connect the board to ethernet
+ - Press the reset button on the board
+ - Connect via ssh or serial connection
+ - `apt-get update`
+ - `apt-get install rsync`
+ - Now you can run the script to transfer kernel modules, applications, etc.

 ## Setup and flash the STM32 Developer Pack